Signed in as:

 The death this week of Kris Kristofferson really got me thinking about how his music became part of our family's story.

-As a child I was unaware that my dad played guitar.
+As a young child I was unaware that my dad played guitar.
 We didn't even have a guitar in the house.

 So it came as a total surprise the first time I ever heard my dear father play guitar and sing.